viewrz/siz-api/API.md

 ## Notes
 - password is a sha256(password+salt)
 - password is not stored the same way as it's received :)
+- you can create only one user per token

 ## Results
 ```json